Configuration

 Next Steps

-Now that you understand how to configure TeXRA, you might want to explore:
+Now that you understand how to configure TeXRA, you may want to learn about:

 - Custom Agents - Learn how to create your own specialized agents